Nadawoo/etwinbar/README.md

 ```html
 <section id="etwinFooter"></section>
 ```
-(This is where the list of the games will be added.)
+(This is where the list of games will be added.)

 **Insert this line inside the &lt;head&gt; of your page :**
 ```html